-The present values shown in the June 30, 2019 actuarial valuation and supporting statistical schedules of this certification, which comprise all the schedules of the Actuarial Section in the annual Financial Report, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title 11 Section 22(B)(13) and assumptions which are appropriate for the purposes of this valuation.
+The present values shown in the June 30, 2020 actuarial valuation and supporting statistical schedules of this certification, which comprise all the schedules of the Actuarial Section in the annual Financial Report, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title 11 Section 22(B)(13) and assumptions which are appropriate for the purposes of this valuation.
 Valuation results presented in this report are based on the Entry Age Normal cost method, as prescribed by state law.

 The Board adopted a plan to gradually reduce the discount rate from 7.75% to 7.50% in 0.05% annual increments, beginning July 1, 2017.
-However, the Board chose to reduce the discount rate by 0.10%, from 7.65% to 7.55% for the June 30, 2019 valuation.
-A 7.50% discount rate was used to determine the projected contribution requirements for Fiscal Year 2020/2021.
+However, the Board chose to reduce the discount rate by 0.10%, from 7.55% to 7.45% for the June 30, 2020 valuation.
+A 7.40% discount rate was used to determine the projected contribution requirements for Fiscal Year 2021/2022.

 Following the completion of an experience study for the period July 1, 2012 through June 30, 2017, the Board adopted a revised set of actuarial assumptions to better project plan experience based on the results of the study.
 The following actuarial assumptions were revised: retirement/DROP rates, salary increases, withdrawal rates, disability incidence rates, and mortality rates.
+The inflation and salary increase assumptions were further reduced, effective June 30, 2020.
 Sample rates from the revised assumption tables are included in the supporting schedules.